CBOK 2015 Stakeholder Survey

 Your Donation Dollars at Work

 Many reports and related content from the CBOK 2015 project are available free of charge, thanks to support and generous contributions from individuals, organizations, and IIA chapters and institutes around the world.
-CBOK is administered by The IIA Research Foundation and funded by the William G. Bishop III, CIA, Memorial Fund.
+CBOK is administered by the Internal Audit Foundation and funded by the William G. Bishop III, CIA, Memorial Fund.

 CBOK is the world’s largest ongoing study of the internal audit profession, consisting of two phases: the Practitioner Survey and the Stakeholder Survey.
-The first phase is led by The IIA Research Foundation (IIARF) and supported by IIA institutes and chapters around the world to include comprehensive studies of practitioners at all levels.
+The first phase is led by the Internal Audit Foundation and supported by IIA Institutes and chapters around the world to include comprehensive studies of practitioners at all levels.
 The second phase is a global study consisting of audit stakeholder perspectives (senior management, audit committees, and boards) and will complement the findings of the practitioner study.
 The results of this combined research will provide a rich overview of how the profession is currently being practiced and changes that are anticipated in the future.